 Mineral pools generally do have a slightly higher upfront cost than traditional pool systems, however, you’ll recover this extra cost quickly with fewer ongoing monthly/annual costs.
 This is because mineral pool systems require less chemical usage than traditional chlorine and saltwater systems.
 This also offers the extra benefit of saving you time, as the pool requires less pool maintenance.

 Note: The initial overall cost for each system will vary depending on the equipment you purchase, whether or not you get it professionally installed and store pricing.

 The MagnaPool™ mineral pool system requires MagnaPool® Minerals, which are generally sold in 10kg bags.
 Once your MagnaPool™ has been built, maintenance is simple and quite affordable.
 Mineral dosing will vary considerably based on rainfall, dilution and frequency of backwashing. ie in tropical or heavy rain areas you will double or more the average of drier zones

-Saltwater pools cost $70-$100 per year for salt, which is more affordable upfront, however, you may require more additional chemicals such as clarifiers, flocculents etc. so it evens out fairly similar to a mineral pool
+Saltwater pools cost $120-$180 per year for salt, which is more affordable upfront, however, this does not include other associated chemicals and elements of the pool such as backwashing water costs.
+You may require more additional chemicals such as clarifiers, flocculants etc. so it evens out fairly similar to a mineral pool.

 One of the big savings from mineral pool systems is water-saving as you need to backwash far fewer thanks to the glass media and MagnaPool minerals, in some pools, this can save thousands of litres every year.
 And if you dilute your backwash waste you could use it for irrigation on your grass.